SoonPoong-Hong/simple-http-performance-test-of-various-frameworks/README.md

 * It's just a very simple request.
 And doesn't match real situation.
   > (no database, no redis, no message queue, no http-client ...)
 * System resource usage was not monitored.
+* netty is a network library, so it is not suitable for this.
+But as I was curious to see how much performance would come out, so I added netty.

 ## Test Result
 | framework | mean (msec) | counts/sec |